Zloyhan/MakeBoxPowerShell/README.md

 Not everyone wants to deal with complex, hard-to-set-up AI tools, type lengthy console commands, or manually compile and set up your environment every time you sit down to code.
 MakeBox provides a collection of straightforward PowerShell commands that make your development environment **casual and easy**.
 Work faster, code more, setup less.

-✨ Features
+## ✨ Features

-MkBox comes with a handful of useful commands.
+MakeBox comes with a handful of useful commands.
 These commands mainly provide the following functionality:

 - **Workspace Initialisation** - Set up and manage your workspace environment quickly
 - **Quick File and Folder Creation** - Create empty files and folders instantly, or generate pre-configured files and project folders from templates